tiqsclass6/gcp-be-a-man-level-6/REPORT.md

 ### 🔧  Commands Recap (GCP)

-These commands were executed post-deployment to extend the infrastructure provisioned by Terraform.
+> These commands below were executed post-deployment to extend the infrastructure provisioned by Terraform.
 Alternatively, you can integrate a `Linux/Debian VM Instance` (with SSH access enabled) and a corresponding `Firewall Rule` to allow HTTP traffic for Grafana directly into the `bam6-vpc` as part of your Terraform configuration, enabling automated provisioning of the monitoring stack during initial deployment.

-> **NOTE:** These steps were initially performed manually before I realized they could be integrated directly into the Terraform deployment.
-The infrastructure code has since been updated to reflect this improvement.

 - **VM Instance:**